kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 the second image remains fixed.
 This enables you do compare the two images.

-Improving the quality of the reprojection ............................................
+Improving the quality of the re-projection ............................................

 The interpolation routine in the Kapteyn Package is based on SciPy's :func:`map_coordinates`.
 This function has a parameter *order* which sets the interpolation mode.
 In the script below we create a contour overlay using a rotated version of a base image (also the pixel size differs).
-This version is reprojected onto the first.
+This version is re-projected onto the first.
 The difference map is used to calculate a mean and a standard deviation of the residual.
 In a table we show the calculated values as function of the interpolation order: